secretstartups/handbook/sales/field-operations/sales-operations/order-management/index.html.md

 #### Standard Approval SLA

 Opportunities will be reviewed for all booking requirements within 12 business hours of being Submitted for Approval (Stage 7 - Closing).
-Your opportunity will be Approved or Rejected by Order Management within 12 hours.
-Please note, ultimate closure of a deal depends on our Billing team.
+Your opportunity will be Approved or Rejected by Order Management within 12 business hours of submission.
+Please note, ultimate closure of a deal depends is facilitated by the Billing team.
 Please review their standard SLA (LINK HANDBOOK PAGE)

-If there are missing booking requirements, or furhter confirmation required from the Sales team, the Order Management specialist will tag you directly in Chatter to resolve any outstanding issues.
+If there are missing booking requirements, or further confirmation is required from the Sales team, the Order Management specialist will tag you directly in Chatter to resolve any outstanding issues.

 Please review our Sales Order Processing page for Opportunity Booking Requirements.

 #### Regional Support Satisfaction

-All regions will recieve a Quarterly Customer Satisfaction survey at the beginning of each new quarter.
+All regions will receive a Quarterly Customer Satisfaction survey at the beginning of each new quarter.
 Our team aims for a 92% satisfaction rating for their supported region.
-This survey is a value tool to provide feedback on areas of improvement related to the Opportuntiy Approal Process.
+This survey is a value tool to provide feedback on areas of improvement related to the Opportunity Approval Process.

 #### Opportunity Approval Accuracy and Efficiency

 Our team aims for an Approval Accuracy of 95% or greater.
 Meaning, of all opportunites that we submit to Billing for final review / approval, 5% or less will be rejected for missing booking requirements.

-Order Management Specialists will be responsible for taking action on feedback recieved in Quarterly CSAT survey, as well as improving process related to common opportuntiy rejections, whether it be through documentation, training, or system improvements.
+Order Management Specialists will be responsible for taking action on feedback received in Quarterly CSAT surveys, as well as improving process related to common opportuntiy rejections, whether it be through documentation, training, or system improvements.
 The goal is to reduce time to approval, improve efficiency and maintain a high level of accuracy for all approvals.

 ### Approval Escalation Path

 Occasionally, an opportunity will require escalation to fast track the approval process.
 You may escalate the need for approval by:

-1. Submitting the opportunity for Approval and
+1. Submitting the opportunity for Approval, and
 2. Chattering Sales-Support requesting prompt review of the opportunity.
 3. You must provide a legitimate reason for escalation.
-Do not escalate an opportunity for approval if it is not urgent.
+Please do not escalate an opportunity for approval if it is not urgent.

-Please do not escalate opportunities during EoM/EoQ/EoY.
-All efforts will be made to book opportunties that are submitted during these periods.
-Tagging the team for escalation only creates more noise to filter through.
+Opportunity Approvals should not be escalated during EoM/EoQ/EoY.
+All efforts will be made to book opportunities that are submitted during these periods.

 ### How to Contact Us